About The Fifth Estate

 Meet the hosts

 Bob McKeown has had a career unequalled in broadcast journalism.
-The longest-serving Fifth Estate host, he's now heading into his 29th season with the show.
 In more than four decades at three major networks in Canada and the U.S., he's reported from 70 countries and 12 war zones and been recognized with dozens of major journalism awards.

 McKeown made his CBC debut at 20, as a recent graduate of Yale University.
 He had returned to his hometown of Ottawa to play with the Canadian Football League's Rough Riders when the local CBC Radio afternoon show invited him to do sports commentary three times a week at union scale, $35 a piece.

 He spent five years freelancing for the CBC and playing in the CFL.
 An all-star and Grey Cup champion, McKeown eventually retired from football and took a full-time CBC job, doing morning radio and late-night TV news in Ottawa, then Montreal.

 In 1981, at age 30, he was chosen to join Adrienne Clarkson and Eric Malling as a host/reporter of the CBC's flagship investigative broadcast The Fifth Estate.
 For the next decade, McKeown travelled the world, covering revolutions in Eastern Europe, civil wars in Africa and Latin America, the rise of China and the fall of the Soviet Union.

 In 1990, he made another adventurous career move, accepting a job as a CBS News correspondent based in New York.
 Within months, he made international news from the front lines of the Persian Gulf War, beating Allied forces into Kuwait as Iraqi occupiers fled.
 People magazine wrote, "McKeown and his CBS crew survived land mines, artillery and Iraqi snipers to get the best story of the war."